pippim/pippim.github.io/index.md

 NAV_BAR_MIN = 3             # Temporary.
 Really need minimum paragraphs too.
 ```

-**NOTE:** This is still a WIP (Work In Progress) and as of November 9, 2021 the program still isn't finished.
+**NOTE:** This is still a WIP (Work In Progress).
+As of November 9, 2021 the program is about
+80% complete.

 When the `stack-to-blog.py` finishes a summary appears on your screen: